UPCOMING EQUAL FOOTING

 Specific topics addressed will include the fundamentals of professional interpreting, the role of the interpreter in medical and community settings, medical terminology, the Codes of Ethics proposed by the National Council on Interpreting in Health Care (NCIHC) and by the International Medical Interpreters Association (IMIA) as well as ethical dilemmas based on these Codes of Ethics.
 Participants will have the opportunity to practice and implement interpreting techniques in small groups, listen to and critique recordings of interpreting scripts, and record and critique their own renditions.

-The mission of Equal Footing is to place Limited English Proficient (LEP) persons on an equal footing with those who understand English by providing interpreter training in three key areas of medical interpreting: linguistic proficiency, a clear understanding of ethics, and definitive knowledge of which role is appropriate for each setting.
+The mission of Equal Footing is to place Limited English Proficient (LEP) persons on an equal footing with those who understand English by preparing quality professional interpreters.
+The course provides interpreter training in three key areas of medical and community interpreting: linguistic proficiency, a clear understanding of ethics, and discernment regarding which role is appropriate for each setting.
+In addition to introducing relevant theory, we strive to provide practical, hands-on experience that prepares students for successful careers as medical and community interpreters.

 Students who attend Equal Footing and complete all 60 hours will acquire knowledge that can be applied in the field of medical interpreting.
 Equal Footing shall lay the foundation necessary to sit for the national certification exam for medical interpreters.